 Longtime steeplechase and flat owner Cary Jackson, 88, died Monday, February 7 after a car accident on his way home to Maryland from Lexington, Kentucky.
+The reality of Jackson’s death somewhat brings to life how common car accidents are, and how anyone is susceptible to being involved in one.
+The troubling actuality that there are 1.25 million car accident deaths per year brings about the question of why so many incidents are occurring on our roads.
 It’s situations like this that make you realise how unprepared some of us are when it comes to what we would do if we were ever to being involved in a car accident.
 If you’re like me and wouldn’t know where to start, doing some research into sites like WWW.KENDALLLAWFIRM.NET/ACCIDENTS/CAR-ACCIDENT-LAWYER/PREPARE-FOR-ACCIDENT/ could be a good place to start, especially when no one can predict when accidents are going to happen.
 It is always best to be safe than sorry, especially when you’re on the road.

 Head over to this site for lawyers in Binghamton, NY, to find out what the proper procedure to follow should be when you’ve been involved in a car accident and also see what their attorneys can do to help you out in this difficult time.